 ARTICLE 29.
-LAW-ENFORCEMENT TRAINING AND CERTIFICATION. §30-29-15.
-Police Partnering With Communities Act. (a) Short title. - This section shall be referred to as the "Police Partnering With Communities Act." (b) Legislative findings. - The Legislature finds that to understand the causes of, and potential solutions to, violence in the United States, one must pay attention to the long-standing relationship between violence and place.
-Within cities, gun violence is concentrated in a small set of disinvested or distressed neighborhoods, and within these neighborhoods, such violence is even more concentrated within a small set of "micro-geographic places," like particular streets.
-This is a well-established trend that holds in every city or nonurban setting in which it has been studied.
-When it comes to solutions, a growing body of evidence also demonstrates the promise of micro-level place-based interventions, such as rehabilitating vacant lots or increasing the number of community organizations in significantly decreasing violence within these neighborhoods.
-In order to address spatial violence in distressed areas, the Legislature finds the critical need to support and invest in those communities most at risk to it.
-This task inherently requires those outside of the criminal legal system to take on violence mitigation as an integral component of their work.
-By encouraging more police officers to live in the community they work in, particularly distressed areas, this will help increase their positive relation with that community. (c) Distressed areas. - A distressed area is defined as an economically disadvantaged, low-income area within West Virginia, particularly those areas of West Virginia with a higher-than- Intr.
-HB 2022R2827 average rate of crime.
-Low-income census tracts within West Virginia are places where the individual poverty rate is at least 20 percent or median family income is no greater than 80% of the area median. (d) Establishment of fund. - There is established a fund within the West Virginia State Treasurer's office to be entitled the "Police Partnering With Communities Fund."
-The fund shall be used to reimburse the full amount of housing costs of police officers who choose to live in distressed areas, as defined in subsection (c) of this section.
-The source of the funding shall be provided in a separate appropriations bill.
-Police officers must provide the West Virginia State Treasurer's Office with documentation of their physical address of living in a distressed area, as well as documentation of their employment with a city, municipal, or county police department to qualify for the housing cost reimbursement.
-The West Virginia State Treasurer's Office shall assign professional and clerical staff to assist in the oversight of the fund. (e) Effective date. - This section shall become effective July 1, 2022.
-NOTE: The purpose of this bill is to Police Partnering With Communities Act.
+LAW-ENFORCEMENT TRAINING AND CERTIFICATION.

+§30-29-15.
+Police Partnering With Communities Act.

+(a) Short title. - This section shall be referred to as the "Police Partnering With Communities Act."

+3 (b) Legislative findings. - The Legislature finds that to understand the causes of, and 4 potential solutions to, violence in the United States, one must pay attention to the long-standing 5 relationship between violence and place.
+Within cities, gun violence is concentrated in a small set 6 of disinvested or distressed neighborhoods, and within these neighborhoods, such violence is 7 even more concentrated within a small set of "micro-geographic places," like particular streets.
+8 This is a well-established trend that holds in every city or nonurban setting in which it has been 9 studied.
+When it comes to solutions, a growing body of evidence also demonstrates the promise 10 of micro-level place-based interventions, such as rehabilitating vacant lots or increasing the 11 number of community organizations in significantly decreasing violence within these 12 neighborhoods.
+In order to address spatial violence in distressed areas, the Legislature finds the 13 critical need to support and invest in those communities most at risk to it.
+This task inherently 14 requires those outside of the criminal legal system to take on violence mitigation as an integral 15 component of their work.
+By encouraging more police officers to live in the community they work 16 in, particularly distressed areas, this will help increase their positive relation with that community.
+17 (c) Distressed areas. - A distressed area is defined as an economically disadvantaged, 18

+8 low-income area within West Virginia, particularly those areas of West Virginia with a higher-than-

+19 average rate of crime.
+Low-income census tracts within West Virginia are places where the 20 individual poverty rate is at least 20 percent or median family income is no greater than 80 percent 21 of the area median.
+22 (d) Establishment of fund. - There is established a fund within the West Virginia State 23 Treasurer's office to be entitled the "Police Partnering With Communities Fund."
+The fund shall be 24 used to reimburse the full amount of housing costs of police officers who choose to live in 25 distressed areas, as defined in subsection (c) of this section.
+The source of the funding shall be 26 provided in a separate appropriations bill.
+Police officers shall provide the West Virginia State 27 Treasurer's Office with documentation of their physical address of living in a distressed area, as 28 well as documentation of their employment with a city, municipal, or county police department to 29 qualify for the housing cost reimbursement.
+The West Virginia State Treasurer's Office shall 30 assign professional and clerical staff to assist in the oversight of the fund.
+31 (e) Effective date. - This section shall become effective July 1, 2023.

+NOTE: The purpose of this bill is to establish the Police Partnering With Communities Act.
 The bill provides for legislative findings.
 The bill defines "distressed areas."
 The bill establishes the fund within the West Virginia State Treasurer's Office.
 Finally, the bill provides for an effective date.

-Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.
+Strike-throughs indicate language that would be stricken from a heading or the present law, and underscoring indicates new language that would be added.